FeelGood500/Quizotto-Cypress/README.md

 2. Open terminal in VS code
 3. While being in main folder of the project:
     1. Write *npm i* command
-4. To run project type *npm run dev* in the terminal
+4. To run project type *npm run dev -- --host* in the terminal
+5. Notice local address used to host the app
+6. Insert local address used to host the app into each Cypress test located in e2e file
+7. Open second terminal in VS code
+8. While being in the mamin folder of the project:
+    1. Write *npx cypress open* command

 ## Usage